 Flow provides object-level permissions.

-View rights and the API
+View rights and API

 If you give a person access to the COMMITS object in the API, for example, they will have complete unrestricted access to that object.
-That means they will be able to see any commit in any team in any repo.
+This means they will be able to see any commit in any team in any repo.

 If you wish to restrict or control that access, you must enforce it at the client level.
 This is in part why we strongly recommend you use a service account.

-If you need help, please email email@example.com for 24/7 assistance.
+If you need help, please contact Pluralsight Support.